faerber-lab/SemRepo/CQs/README.md

 LIMIT 100
 ```

-#### CQ3: What types of development issues are most prevalent in research repositories, and how do their resolution rates differ?
+#### CQ3: What types of development issues are most prevalent in research-related repositories, and how do their resolution rates differ?
 ```sparql
 PREFIX rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#>
 PREFIX sr: <https://semrepo.org/property/>